Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Application to intersatellite calibration

-We applied the NNCGP model for gap-filling predictions based upon a discrete global grid.
-We choose to use $1^{\circ}$ latitude by $1.25^{\circ}$ longitude ($1^{\circ}\times1.25^{\circ}$) pixels as grids with global spatial coverage from $-70^{\circ}$ to $70^{\circ}$N. By applying the NNCGP model, we predict gridded NOAA-15 brightness temperature data on the center of the grids, based on the NOAA-14 and NOAA-15 swath-based spatial support.
-The prediction plot (Figure \ref{fig:fig-7}) illustrates the ability of the NNCGP model to handle large irregularly spaced data-sets and produce a gap-filled composite gridded data-set.
+We applied the NNCGP model to gap-fill predictions based upon a discrete global grid.
+We chose to use $1^{\circ}$ latitude by $1.25^{\circ}$ longitude ($1^{\circ}\times1.25^{\circ}$) pixels as a grid structure with near-global spatial coverage from $-70^{\circ}$ to $70^{\circ}$N. By applying the NNCGP model, we predict gridded NOAA-15 brightness temperature data on the center of the grids, based on the NOAA-14 and NOAA-15 swath-based spatial supports.
+The prediction plot (Figure \ref{fig:fig-7}) illustrates the ability of the NNCGP model to handle large, irregularly spaced data sets and produce a gap-filled composite gridded data-set.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}